The Math of Canceling TV Shows Isn’t Calculus, It’s Basic Math

 Steinberg does give credence to theory of ultra-competitive time slots and lists all the competitive hurdles Lone Star had to jump through.
 Indeed, the aggregate 18-49 ratings for NBC, ABC and CBS the first couple of Mondays was very strong.
 But that theory never quite adds up for me.

-Yes, premiere Monday at 9pm was stronger than last Tuesday at 8pm whenlaunched.
-But not so much stronger that it accounts for why had a relatively successful launch while Lone Star’s launch was a miserable failure.
+Yes, premiere Monday at 9pm was stronger than last Tuesday at 8pm when No Ordinary Family launched.
+But not so much stronger that it accounts for why No Ordinary Family had a relatively successful launch while Lone Star’s launch was a miserable failure.